Quirky subject: Standard analysis

 In the standard analysis, quirky subjects are treated as regular subjects that are assigned lexical or idiosyncratic cases.
 Dative-marked nominals are often analyzed as subjects because they pass most subjecthood tests.
 By passing these tests, quirky subjects seem to bear the lexical case (cannot be overwritten), while non-quirky subjects bear the structural case (can be overwritten).
 This approach is most often used to analyze Icelandic, as all of its quirky subjects bear the lexical case and cannot be overwritten.
 However, the standard analysis does not sufficiently explain why lexical cases are overwritten in several languages, such as Faroese and Imbabura Quechua.

 Unlike Icelandic, Faroese does not possess passive quirky subjects.
 Instead, passivized direct objects appear in the nominative:

 Furthermore, quirky subjects do not retain its case under raising in Faroese.
 In the following example, the subject Jógvan changes from the dative case to the accusative case after it is raised:

 The arc pair grammar (multistratal analysis) was proposed to explain why quirky subjects overwrite the lexical in languages such as Faroese.
 This analysis suggests that quirky subjects are the result of inversion: an initial subject is demoted to an indirect object, and subject properties are not tied to final subjects but can make reference to subjects at a distinct strata.

 Height conjecture

-In height conjecture analysis, a quirky subject gains the properties of an FP whenever it lands in the SPEC of that FP.
+In height conjecture analysis, a quirky subject gains the properties of a Focus Phrase (FP) whenever it lands in the specifier (SPEC) of that FP.